Sandringham House: Edward VII

 The price paid for Sandringham, £220,000, has been described as "exorbitant".
 This is questioned by Helen Walch, author of the estate's recent (2012) history, who shows the detailed analysis undertaken by the Prince Consort's advisers and suggests that the cost was reasonable.
 However, the house was soon found to be too small to accommodate the Prince of Wales's establishment following his marriage in March 1863 and the many guests he wished to entertain.
 In 1865, two years after moving in, the prince commissioned A. J. Humbert to raze the original hall and create a much larger building.
 Humbert was an architect favoured by the royal family—"for no good reason", according to the architectural historian Mark Girouard—and had previously undertaken work for Queen Victoria at Osborne House and at Frogmore House.
 The new red-brick house was complete by late 1870; the only element of the original house of the Henley Hostes and the Cowpers that was retained was the elaborate conservatory designed by Teulon in the 1830s.
 Edward had this room converted into a billiard room.
 A plaque in the entrance hall records that "This house was built by Albert Edward Prince of Wales and Alexandra his wife in the year of our Lord 1870".
 The building was entered through a large porte-cochère straight into the main living room (the saloon), an arrangement that was subsequently found to be inconvenient.
 The house provided living and sleeping accommodation over three storeys, with attics and a basement.
 The Norfolk countryside surrounding the house appealed to Alexandra, as it reminded her of her native Denmark.

 Within a decade, the house was again found to be too small, and in 1883 a new extension, the Bachelors' Wing, was constructed to the designs of a Norfolk architect, Colonel R. W. Edis.
 Edis also built a new billiard room and converted the old conservatory into a bowling alley.
-The Prince of Wales had been impressed by one he had seen at Trentham Hall, and the alley at Sandringham was modelled on an example from Rumpenheim Castle, Germany.
+The Prince of Wales had been impressed by one he had seen at Trentham Hall in Staffordshire, and the alley at Sandringham was modelled on an example from Rumpenheim Castle, Germany.
 In 1891, during preparations for Edward's fiftieth birthday, a serious fire broke out when maids lit all the fires in the second-floor bedrooms to warm them in advance of the prince's arrival.
 Edis was recalled to undertake rebuilding and further construction.
 As he had with the Bachelors' Wing, Edis tried to harmonise these additions with Humbert's house by following the original Jacobethan style, and by using matching brickwork and Ketton stone.